Ammar-Ishfaq/NGOs-Managment-2021/README.md

 This app facilitates seamless management of donations for NGOs, providing donors with transparency and the ability to track their contributions.
 NGOs can upload client details for donor verification.

+## Admin-dashboard

+You can access the admin dashboard of this app [here](https://github.com/Ammar-Ishfaq/NGOs-Managment-2021-Admin)

 ## Features

 - **Donor Transparency:** Access client information to build trust and verify donations.